Rabberpoli/food-order-react/README.md

 ## Overview

 Simple static Web App that mocks "order food" logics.
 Made with React and Framer Motion for the animations.
-React was used in order to get more practice with it (I'm a React beginner)
+React was used in order to get more practice with it (I'm a React beginner).

+User form is made by nonsense fields; I did it on purpose because I don't want to store any kind of personal/sensitive data (this is just for practicing use, so I didn't want to get troubles with GDPR or privacy stuff :D)

 ### Screenshot
 ![](./src/assets/screenshots/react-meals-main.png)